Classic Easy Meyer Lemon Bars With Shortbread Crust

 For the filling

-- 2 tablespoons powdered sugar for dusting after they are baked
+- Powdered sugar for dusting after they are baked

 Directions

-- Carefully pour the filling over the warm crust and bake for another 20-22 minutes or until the filling is just barely set.
-(I start checking at the 18 minute mark)
+- Carefully pour the filling over the warm crust and bake for another 20-22 minutes or until the filling is just barely set and edges are starting to lightly brown (I start checking at the 18 minute mark)

-- Allow the lemon bars to cool at room temperature then wrap with plastic wrap and place in the refrigerator to cool and set completely for at least 1-2 two hours or overnight before cutting and serving.
+- Allow the lemon bars to cool at room temperature on wire rack then wrap with plastic wrap and place in the refrigerator to chill and set completely for at least 1-2 hours or overnight before cutting and serving.

-- Cut the bars and allow them to come to room temperature before serving or serve right from the fridge dusted with powdered sugar and with slices of meyer lemon before serving.
-(For easy removal make sure to use a knife around the edges to release them from the pan.)
+- Run a knife around the edges of the pan to make sure and release bars from pan.
+Slice the bars using a sharp knife and allow them to come to room temperature before serving or serve right from the fridge dusted with powdered sugar and with slices of lemon before serving.

 Recipe Notes